Conference matrix: Examples

-Antisymmetric conference matrices
+Skew-symmetric conference matrices

-Antisymmetric matrices can also be produced by the Paley construction.
-Let q be a prime power with residue 3 (mod 4).
-Then there is a Paley digraph of order q which leads to an antisymmetric conference matrix of order n = q + 1.
-The matrix is obtained by taking for S the q × q matrix that has a +1 in position (i,j) and −1 in position (j,i) if there is an arc of the digraph from i to j, and zero diagonal.
-Then C constructed as above from S, but with the first row all negative, is an antisymmetric conference matrix.
+Skew-symmetric matrices can also be produced by the Paley construction.
+Let q be a prime power with residue 3 mod 4.
+Then there is a Paley digraph of order q which leads to a skew-symmetric conference matrix of order n = q + 1.
+The matrix is obtained by taking for S the q × q matrix that has a +1 in position (i, j) and −1 in position (j, i) if there is an arc of the digraph from i to j, and zero diagonal.
+Then C constructed as above from S, but with the first row all negative, is a skew-symmetric conference matrix.

-This construction solves only a small part of the problem of deciding for which evenly even numbers n there exist antisymmetric conference matrices of order n.
+This construction solves only a small part of the problem of deciding for which evenly even numbers n there exist skew-symmetric conference matrices of order n.